 - Add diced tomatoes.
 Bring to a boil, lower the heat to medium-low and simmer, uncovered, for 15-20 minutes or until slightly thickened.

 - Increase the heat to high.
-Add dry white wine, butter, saffron, and the cleaned mussels into the pot.
+Add dry white wine, butter, and saffron.
+Give it a quick stir then add the cleaned mussels into the pot.
 Cover the pan, cook for about 6 minutes or until the mussels have opened.